andrewtnghiale/delivery_time_analyzer/README.md

 ```

 ### 4. Run the full ETL pipeline
-This step loads raw data, cleans it, logs issues, and then outputs into a cleaned CSV.
+This loads raw data, cleans it, logs issues, and then outputs into a cleaned CSV
 ```sh
 python src/main.py
 ```